rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 amazing too.
 They have a great panel and their guests are awesome.
 Go check them out.

-(2) This actually fairly common in math textbooks, and there is good argument for that.
+(2) This is actually fairly common in math textbooks, and there is good argument for that.
 Working out the gruesome details of the path to find the answer to a non-trivial problem is by itself as an humongous amount of work and is never linear.
 Presenting the final solution and working out just the